NVIDIA/aistore/deploy/prod/docker/single/README.md

   aistorage/cluster-minimal:latest
 ```

-### <ins>Cloud Compute Deployment
+### <ins>Cloud Deployment

 Minimal deployments of AIS clusters can also be done on cloud compute instances, such as those provided by AWS EC2.
 Containerized deployment on a cloud compute cluster may be an appealing option for those wishing to continually run an AIS cluster in the background.

  [`ssh`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) into your EC2 instance and deploy an AIS cluster (as shown above).
 The following command creates a containerized AIS cluster with one mounted volume hosted locally: